Stable equivariant abelianization, its properties, and applications: Introduction

 for a map $f:S\to T$ in $G\cf$ with $\phi f^*=\phi\circ f$ and $f_*=k(f)$.
 In \cite[Theorem 1]{n}, he showed that for a $G$-CW complex $X$, there is a natural isomorphism

 where the right hand side denotes the Bredon equivariant homology of $X$ with coefficients in $k$.

-Thus, for Bredon homology with a general covariant coefficient system, the question of finding a replacement for the abelianization functor is satisfactorily settled.
+Thus, for Bredon homology with a general covariant coefficient system, the question of finding an equivariant abelianization functor is satisfactorily settled.
 However, for the important class of covariant coefficient systems which also have suitably coupled contravariant functoriality to form some objects called \emph{Mackey functors} (we will recall the definition in Section 2), Bredon homology has a lot more structure since: \begin{enumerate}[(i)] \item it can be enhanced to a theory with values in the category of Mackey functors~\cite{dieck}; \item it can be enhanced to an $RO(G)$-graded theory~\cite{may}. \end{enumerate}

-Our goal in this paper is precisely to construct a version of the abelianization functor adapted to \emph{$RO(G)$-graded equivariant homology with coefficients in a Mackey functor}.
+From the viewpoint of stable equivariant homotopy theory, Mackey functors are the coefficient systems needed for an ordinary stable equivariant cohomology theory~\cite{may}.
+Our goal in this paper is precisely to construct a version of the abelianization functor adapted to the stable equivariant homotopy theory, which we call the stable equivariant abelianization functor.

 To this end, we start with a Mackey functor $M$ and a $G$-space $X$ and enhance the topological abelian group \er{coend} to a \emph{topological Mackey functor} $X\ot M$ (see Definition~\ref{definition}).
 We achieve this by following closely the procedure used in \cite{dieck} to endow $H_*(X;M)$ with a canonical Mackey functor structure.